Movie Review: ST. AGATHA

 Unfortunately, his strengths as a director don’t outweigh his weaknesses.
 He can’t help but indulge in rapidly cut shots that he thinks are shorthand for “this moment is insane” or “this person is going insane” or both.
 Instead it cheapens the moment.
 His musical choices are, to say the least, questionable, often not befitting the moment or even the overall tone he seems to be going for.
 Then again, the tone he wants to set comes off as inconsistent.
 Is this a more serious horror drama with a message?
 Or is it the kind of movie where a weakened and wounded woman who just gave birth still has the strength to choke another woman out with an umbilical cord?
 I suppose a master director could do a better job of having it both ways, but Bousman–capable as he can be–is no master.
 Not yet, at least.

 And the strange thing is, it feels like in an alternate universe he could have been.
 But in the one we inhabit, he’s the guy who makes movies like St. Agatha, which…

 - As opposed to cult films that don’t meet one or more of those criteria.
 Mandy, for instance, was a critical darling.
 Many others, like The Room, obviously don’t pass the competency test.

 - Someone is removing murder-rooms from murder-houses to reassemble them into a murder-mansion made of murder-rooms.
 This movie should have been incredible.
-Instead it’s not just bad, but blandly, ordinarily bad.
+Instead it’s bland.